310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 {% bubble Chiaki csbcg %}
 “Fuhahahaha!
 Fuhahaha!
 Fuhaaaaaha-ha-ha-ha!!!! ☆”

-“The red flames are the mark of justice!
+“The red flame is the mark of justice!
 Burning bright red, the sun of life!”

 “I’m Ryusei Red, Morisawa Chiaki…!”
 {% endbubble %}